-The DEM for the Miami Beach, FL area is still under development by NGDC.
+The DEM for the Miami Beach, FL has only recently been provided by NGDC.
 We will be able to begin detailed local work on that area when the DEM becomes available.
 It has also been difficult to obtain detailed DEM's from FEMA work for the same areas, and for this reason we have shifted our focus from the Jacksonville FL region to the Outer Banks region of North Carolina, for which an NGDC DEM exists.